 The problem with leaving the floor as plywood is that wood is porous – making it hard to clean & disinfect.
 We opted to cover the plywood with cheap ceramic tiles (it was under $10 for the tiles needed for this base).
 The ceramic tiles will be easy to keep clean and they will also stay cool in the summer, providing relief for hot bunnies.

 We bought a small tub of tile adhesive that can double as grout.
 It was already premixed, super easy!

 First, spread the adhesive and stick the tiles down.
 Notice, we did not tile all the way to the edge of the plywood base.
 We left space for the hutch to rest on.
 We got lucky that the inside of our hutch is 2 feet wide by 7 feet long.
 So buying standard 12×12 tiles meant we didn’t even have to cut tiles at all.

-Disclaimer: We have never tiled anything before.
+We have never tiled anything before.
 Does it look great?
 No. Have we found a new career path?
 Unlikely.
-The rabbits don’t care if some of the tiles are crooked or if the grout lines are even though, so don’t be afraid to tackle projects like this.
+The rabbits don’t care if some of the tiles are crooked or if the grout lines are even though, so don’t be afraid to tackle projects like this!

 Let adhesive cure for 24 hours before grouting.
 After curing, fill the grout lines with the adhesive/grout.

-Wipe up excess grout from tiles and let dry completely.
-Then you just move the table base into place and secure hutch to edges!
+Wipe up excess grout from the tiles and let dry completely.
+Then you just move the table base into place and secure the hutch to the edges!
 To provide extra weather protection, apply water sealer to the exposed 2x4s.